mediantre/ergworkouts/README.md

 You can add workouts by creating a pull request

-There are plans to add a more categorical way of representing workouts using the [Concept2 ERG format](https://log.concept2.com/developers/validator).
+There are plans to add a more categorical way of representing workouts using the [Concept2 ERG format](https://log.concept2.com/developers/validator), or at least to add these as an option.
 This will be added in the future.

 There are also plans to add a way to add workouts using the website.
 This will be added in the future.